Sherlock Holmes pastiches: CSI: Crime Scene Investigation

-House MD
+House M.D.

 According to series creator David Shore, Gregory House was inspired by the fictional character Sherlock Holmes, particularly about drug use and his desire (and capacity) to solve the unsolvable.
 House uses Holmesian deductive techniques to diagnose his patients' problems.
 For example, references to Sherlock Holmes range from the obvious (House's apartment number is 221B) to the subtle (his friendship with Dr. James Wilson and the similarities between House and Holmes, and Wilson and Watson).
 In the pilot episode, the patient's last name was Adler, and in the last episode of season two, the man who shot House was Moriarty.
 House's act of faking cancer in season three, episode fifteen, "Half-Wit," is similar to the Holmes story, "The Adventure of the Dying Detective," Holmes fakes a deadly eastern disease to catch a criminal.
 The character of Holmes, was in turn, based on a Doctor that Sir Arthur Conan Doyle knew while studying medicine, Dr. Joseph Bell, whose specialty was diagnosis.
 In season five, episode eleven, "Joy to the World," Wilson presents House with Joseph Bell's Manual of the Operations of Surgery as a Christmas gift.
 When House's staff begins to wonder why he would throw away the expensive gift, an amused Wilson begins making up a story about House having a closeted infatuation with a patient named Irene Adler, who he will always consider to be "the one who got away."
 One character, Irene Adler, was wrongly characterized as Sherlock Holmes' love interest in several adaptations.
 Here, the one who got away parallels her was the one woman who defeated Sherlock Holmes, making Sherlock Holmes respect her.
 But he was never in love with her.
 The false story of Wilson about Irene Adler pays tribute to both of these facts.
 House also believed that his biological father was a family friend named Thomas Bell.
 The resemblance is evident in House's reliance on deductive reasoning and psychology, even where it might not seem obviously applicable and his reluctance to accept cases he finds uninteresting.